Ravyn Lenae: Musical career

 On August 9, 2024, Lenae released her sophomore album, Bird's Eye, through Atlantic Records.
-Working closely with executive producer Dahi, Lenae would begin to expand her sound beyond the R&B roots of her debut album.
+Working closely with executive producer Dahi, Lenae expanded her sound beyond the R&B roots of her debut album.
 This project embraces elements of downtempo guitar, reggae-pop, and experimental production while still retaining Lenae's trademark soprano vocal presence.

 The album's lead single, "Love Me Not", had a resurgence in popularity in early 2025 after a user-generated mash-up featuring Solange's "Losing You" went viral on TikTok.
-The track would go on to enter the Billboard Hot 100 at No. 81 in April and would go on to climb into the Top 10.
+The track entered the Billboard Hot 100 at No. 81 in April and subsequently climbed into the Top 10.

-The single's momentum would push Lenae to embark on a headline tour during the fall of 2025, where she'd perform across the U.S., U.K., and Europe, with festival appearances such as Coachella.
+The single's momentum pushed Lenae to embark on a headline tour during the fall of 2025, where she performed across the U.S., U.K., and Europe, with festival appearances such as Coachella.
 This phase of her career is described as a breakout moment, marking her transition from underground darling to broader mainstream recognition.

 On February 27, 2025, Lenae announced that she would be joining artists Olivia Dean and Amber Mark on an extra leg of Sabrina Carpenter's Short n' Sweet Tour.
 This coincided with the viral success of "Love Me Not" in early 2025, which became Lenae's Billboard Hot 100 chart entry on April 12.
 That month, she also appeared at Coachella 2025.

+On April 3, 2026, she released two songs: "Bobby" and "Reputation", the latter of which features American singer Dominic Fike.
+Her album Blue Island was released on August 7, 2026.
+She is scheduled to embark on a North American tour in support of the album beginning on September 15, 2026 in Sacramento and concluding on October 21, 2026 in Los Angeles.
+Lexa Gates, Nourished by Time, and Q will open for the tour.